NasserHK1/pdsnd_github/README.md

 # Handling user inputs
 A function that handles the user inputs has been added to the project *bikeshare*.

+# Loading Data
+a function to load the data from the data files has been added to the *bikeshare* project.

 ### Date created
 Include the date you created this project and README file.